Annual Report 2022

 Many Internally Displaced Persons were living in government school compounds (not at the Nicolas Robinson School).
-For this reason the regional bureau of education had to find a solution for accommodating these persons before schools could reopen.
+For this reason, the regional bureau of education had to find a solution for accommodating these persons before schools could reopen.
 All schools whether private or government are administered on such decisions by the regional bureau of education.
 School resumed from February 2022- September 2022.
 As bombing of the city resumed, no school was possible in September, October and November.
 Following the cessation of Hostilities agreement, signed in early November 2022, plans were again made to resume education.

 Students and performance

 In the school year 2021-22 education was disrupted by the war.
 Some students who lived near the school would visit and use the facilities, but in the main, there was no education possible.
 While the city was occupied by Ethiopian government forces the administration tried to re-start schooling, but there was a lot of fear from parents to have many children in one place.
 The Tigray regional government took over again at the beginning of July 2021 and announced a plan to start education in early February 2022 for students from kindergarten to grade 6.
 From February to September 2022 about 1,000 students from kindergarten to grade6, attended school.
 School stopped again when drone and bomb attacks were resumed on the city.
 These attacks stopped in November 2022 with a plan to resume school in February 2023.
 School resumed in March 2023 and by April 2023 students from kindergarten to grade 8 resumed school.

 The College has been closed since Covid and then the war.
 The director resigned in 2021 and went to pursue further education overseas.
 A replacement has not been recruited until there is a chance to return to normal operations.